janert/pixelscalers/README.md

-The input file _must_ be in [Bitmap](https://en.wikipedia.org/wiki/BMP_file_format) (BMP or BMP3) format, Version 3, 24 bits per pixel.
+The input file _must_ be in [Bitmap](https://en.wikipedia.org/wiki/BMP_file_format) (BMP/BMP3) format, Version 3, 24 bits per pixel.
 Generated output uses the same bitmap format.

 The third argument is optional; if it is omitted, the